ParabolicNet/nootropicswiki/src/articles/md/dlpfc-modulation.md

 <img class="md-img" src="/images/articles/ampa-firing.jpg" height="300px" alt="Example of AMPA role">
 <figcaption><small>Iontophoresis of the AMPAR antagonist, CNQX, has only subtle effects on dlPFC Delay cell firing, while blockade of NMDAR- GluN2B with Ro25-6981 (Ro) markedly reduces Delay cell firing. <a target="_blank" rel="noreferrer" href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3584418/">[Source]</a></small></figcaption>

-This is part of the reason why the dlPFC and surrounding areas are so vulnerable to aging-based deteriation,
+This is part of the reason why the dlPFC and surrounding areas are so vulnerable to aging-based deteriation. -tbf-

 The dlPFC has a lot of important functions, but something to note as we start, is that the dlPFC is heavily impacted by mGluR2 and mGluR3 firing.
 Modulating either of these, directly, or via other mechanisms like NAAG or GCP-II, has significant impacts on Delay Cell Firing and the function of the dlPFC (working memory, cognition, etc).